hanyy444/cofeed/README.md

    5. useDebounce: debounces a callback function with a certain delay
    6. useSearchQuery: submits a debounced search request to the server
-   7. and other application-related hooks… iv.
-Use formik & yup packages to handle the application forms
+   7. and other application-related hooks…
+4. Use formik & yup packages to handle the application forms
-4. Vitest for unit testing
+5. Vitest for unit testing

 ## License